peleg-bendor/Exr_1/README.md

 1.2.
 under
-who we are block we have an unorginized least of 3 icons. each icon has height 20px, the width wont be distorted.
+who we are block we have an unorginized list of 3 icons. each icon has height 20px, the width wont be distorted.

 1.3.
 under the icons we have a block of text-